Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Abstract

 We use this construction to compute the diameter of a directed planar graph with real arc lengths in $\tilde{O}(n^{5/3})$ time.
 This improves the recent breakthrough result of Cabello (SODA'17), both by improving the running time (from $\tilde{O}(n^{11/6})$), and by providing a deterministic algorithm.
 It is in fact the first truly subquadratic {\em deterministic} algorithm for this problem.
 Our use of Voronoi diagrams to compute the diameter follows that of Cabello, but he used abstract Voronoi diagrams, which makes his diameter algorithm more involved, more expensive, and randomized.

-As in Cabello's work, our algorithm can also compute the Wiener index of a planar graph (i.e., the sum of all pairwise distances) within the same bound.
+As in Cabello's work, our algorithm can compute, for every vertex $v$, both the farthest vertex from $v$ (i.e., the eccentricity of $v$), and the sum of distances from $v$ to all other vertices.
+Hence, our algorithm can also compute the radius, median, and Wiener index (sum of all pairwise distances) of a planar graph within the same time bounds.
 Our construction of Voronoi diagrams for planar graphs is of independent interest.
-It has already been used to obtain fast exact distance oracles for planar graphs [Cohen-Addad et al., FOCS'17].